Total Artificial Heart Facts

-- The longest a patient has been supported by the SynCardia Total Artificial Heart prior to receiving a successful donor heart transplant is just over 4 years.
+- The longest a patient has been supported by the SynCardia Total Artificial Heart is 4.5 years and counting.

 - During more than 32 years of use, the valves in the SynCardia Total Artificial Heart have never failed.
 The diaphragm, which is responsible for pumping blood in and out of the ventricles, has a success rate of more than 99.99%.

-- There have been more than 1,600 implants of the Total Artificial Heart, accounting for more than 550 patient years of support.
+- There have been nearly 1,700 implants of the Total Artificial Heart, accounting for more than 580 patient years of support.

 Implanting the SynCardia Total Artificial Heart:

 - Eliminates arrhythmias that could require the use of a pacemaker and/or defibrillator.
 In 2009, 397,000 patients underwent pacemaker-related surgeries and 116,000 underwent surgery for an implantable defibrillator.

 - Eliminates failing heart ventricles that could require the use of medication, a left ventricular assist device (LVAD) or a right ventricular assist device (RVAD).